YousufL/Projects/README.md

 # Projects

 Welcome to my GitHub page!
-I have added a few folders in this repository of machine learning projects I have worked on over the past 2 years.
+I have added a few folders in this repository of projects I have worked on over the past 2 years.
+A short description of the projects are listed below,